gfed53/youtube-searcher-firebase/README.md

 I also began following John Papa's [Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) for best practices in developing AngularJS projects, as I have with other projects.

 This app is powered by the [Youtube Data API](https://developers.google.com/maps/documentation/javascript/), [Google Maps API](https://developers.google.com/maps/documentation/javascript/), [Yandex Translate API](https://tech.yandex.com/translate/), and [Google Firebase](https://console.firebase.google.com/).

-## Resources

-The src directory contains the source code, while the build version is not currently distributed.